Discotehk/Circuit_Python_Life_Commander_Damage_and_Poison_Counter/README.md

 The display I'm using is an i2c SSD1306 128 X 64.
 It breaks down to a 4 x 2 grid of 32x32 resolution tiles.

-The necessary libraries are from the adafruit-circuitpython-bundle-9.x-mpy-20240730 bundle and are as follows:

-	-adafruit_bus_device
- 	-adafruit_display_text
-	-adafruit_displayio_layout
-	-adafruit_imageload
-	-adafruit_debouncer.mpy
-	-adafruit_displayio_ssd1306.mpy
-	-adafruit_ticks.mpy

 Short usage video: https://youtube.com/shorts/-RFBCQj1ZtM?si=uCUZgVwuXs6LkOWH